 B.S.
 In Information Systems

-The Bachelor of Science in Information Systems program prepares students for careers as application programmers/analysts in a business environment and for further graduate work in information systems.
+The Bachelor of Science in Information Systems (BS-IS) program prepares students for careers as application programmers/analysts in a business environment and for further graduate work in information systems.
+Business courses supplement a strong core of technical courses to enable students to design and implement business processing systems that require programming, databases, web development, networking, and client-server processing.

 Program Educational Objectives